Duckloveshack/MyOS/README.md

 * Ascii boot-logo
 * Support for x32/x64/x86 architecture
 * Weekly updates and public releases
-* A free SDK right in the installation archive
 * An open-source code
 * An easy and user-friendly UI